KrzakalaPaul/GRALE/README.md

 ## Overview

 GRALE is a novel graph autoencoder that encodes and decodes graphs of varying sizes into a shared embedding space.
-Built on an Evoformer-based attention architecture (AlphaFold's core component), GRALE uses an Optimal Transport-inspired loss and differentiable node matching to enable general pre-training for diverse downstream tasks—from classification and regression to graph interpolation, editing, matching, and prediction.
+Built on an Evoformer-based attention architecture (AlphaFold's core component), GRALE uses an Optimal Transport-inspired loss and differentiable node matching to enable general pre-training for diverse downstream tasks, from classification and regression to graph interpolation, editing, matching, and prediction.

 ## Quick Start